 Cognitive behavioral therapy is much more than sitting and talking about whatever comes to mind during a session.
 CBT sessions are structured to ensure that we are focused on the different goals of each session, which in turn ensures that each and every session is productive.

-If you or someone you know would benefit from cognitive behavioral therapy, please contact me today.
-I would be happy to speak with you about how I may be able to help.
+If you or someone you know would benefit from cognitive behavioral therapy, please contact us today.
+We would be happy to speak with you about how we can help.